zeiss-microscopy/OAD/Machine_Learning/README.md

 - **arivis Cloud incl arivis AI**
   - [arivis AI] for data-driven training of Deep Learning models (semantic and instance segmentation) incl. annotation tools
-  - Models can be used inside ZEN and arivis Pro for various applications (2D and 3D Analysis, [BioApps], Material Modules etc.)
+  - Models can be used inside ZEN and arivis Pro for various applications (2D and 3D Analysis, [Bio_Application], Material Modules etc.)
 - **ZEN Intellesis Segmentation**
   - Local training of Pixel Classifier (based on Random Forrest)
   - Full Integration of all types models incl.
 Deep Learning into Image Analysis applications